DBR and ILF neurofeedback: when regulation support helps trauma work

 • emotional overwhelm

-• brain fog and fatigue from chronic stress.
+• brain fog and fatigue linked to chronic stress

-In these situations, doing trauma processing too quickly can feel like pushing on an already overloaded system.
+In these situations, moving too quickly into trauma processing can feel like pushing on an already overloaded system.

-That’s where regulation-first work, including ILF neurofeedback, can be a helpful support — and why it pairs well with DBR for some people.
+That is where regulation-first work, including ILF neurofeedback, can sometimes help — and why it can pair well with Deep Brain Reorienting (DBR) for some people.

-ILF (Infra-Low Frequency) neurofeedback is a gentle training approach aimed at helping the brain improve self-regulation.
+ILF (Infra-Low Frequency) neurofeedback is a training approach designed to help the brain improve self-regulation.

 Many people use it to support: